josbeir/cakephp-filesystem/README.md

 # Filesystem plugin for CakePHP

-(WIP) CakePHP filesystem plugin using [Flysystem](http://flysystem.thephpleague.com/docs/) as it's backend.
+CakePHP filesystem plugin using [Flysystem](http://flysystem.thephpleague.com/docs/) as it's backend.

 ## Why use it